 Even better if you have followed my TripAdvisor profile tips(opens in a new tab).

 People are less likely to say negative things about you to your face.
 It’s basic human nature transferred to the internet.
-I’m often asked what my top tips for online marketing are for tour operator, and this is always in my top 5.
+I’m often asked what my top tips for online marketing are for tour operators, and this is always in my top 5.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.